eBay/tsv-utils/README.md

 # Command line utilities for tabular data files

 This is a set of command line utilities for working with tab-separated value files.
 They were originally developed in Perl and used for day-to-day work in a large scale data mining environment.
 One of the tools was re-written in D as an exercise exploring the language.
 Significant performance gains and agreeable programmer characteristics soon led to writing the other utilities in D as well.

-The tools have been made available in the hope they will benefit others needing similar tools or who are considering D as a programming language.

 Information on the D programming language is available at: http://dlang.org/.

 **In this README:**
 * [Tools overview](#tools-overview)